ShiroTakeda/gams-mode/README.txt

-gams-sample-ja.gms	A sample file to show how to use GAMS mode for Emacs (in Japanese) outline-sample.gms	A sample file to show how to use GAMS-OUTLINE mode. outline-sample-ja.gms	A sample file to show how to use GAMS-OUTLINE mode (in Japanese)
+gams-sample-ja.gms	A sample file to show how to use GAMS mode for Emacs (in Japanese) outline-sample.gms	A sample file to show how to use GAMS-OUTLINE mode. outline-sample-ja.gms	A sample file to show how to use GAMS-OUTLINE mode (in Japanese) org-minor-mode.gms	A sample file to show how to use org-mdoe in GAMS-mode org-minor-mode-alt.gms	A sample file to show how to use org-mdoe in GAMS-mode

 doc			Document folder
 refcard-gams.pdf	Referece card of keybindins.